-Use the time you normally spend mindlessly walking as a writing session, and if you're worried about people overhearing your romance novel's hot and sweaty scenes while you're on the bus, you can try using this time to brainstorm instead.
+Repurpose the time you normally spend mindlessly walking as a writing session, and if you're worried about people overhearing your romance novel's hot and sweaty scenes while you're on the bus, use this time to brainstorm instead.

 3. Wake Up Mentally

-If you can get into the routine of waking up at the same time each morning (no matter what time you choose to wake up), you can also ensure the rest and productivity you need to write daily.
+If you get into a routine of waking up at the same time each morning (no matter what time you choose to wake up), you ensure the rest and productivity you need to write daily.

 4. Move Your Body

-Once your mind is awake, you need to wake up your body.
-Many writers don't consider this habit important because your mind is more vital to writing than your body's physical strength.
+After your mind is awake, it's time to wake up the body.
+Many writers don't consider a morning workout routine, maybe because your mind is more vital to writing than your body's physical strength.

 5. Tackle the Dread First